GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/other/index.md

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hMEi26vDQRtc1mRc3iTj.png", alt="Other tabs in Settings.", width="800", height="552" %}

-See the next sections learn how to configure Workspace, experiments, ignore list, devices, throttling, locations, and shortcuts.
+See the next sections to learn how to configure Workspace, experiments, ignore list, devices, throttling, locations, and shortcuts.

 To customize the appearance of DevTools and its panels, see [Preferences](/docs/devtools/settings/preferences).